 Barrio Chino has tons of restaurants to choose from.
 Some good, some bad, some with chicken feet displayed in the window, and others with empanadas and milanesas on the menu.
-Hong Kong Style, Montañeses 2149, offers a huge variety of the greasy Chinese food persuasion that I hold so dear to my heart.
+Hong Kong Style offers a huge variety of the greasy Chinese food persuasion that I hold so dear to my heart.
 The menu includes pages and pages of endless options of rice, vegetable, noodle, meat and seafood dishes, and even a separate Dim Sum menu.
 It’s the best Chinese food in Barrio Chino, if not all of Buenos Aires.

-My favorites of the day were the Kung Pao chicken and shrimp fried noodles, I attempted to order sweet and sour chicken, but I guess they were all out.
+Overall favorites of the day?
+Kung Pao chicken and shrimp fried noodles, I attempted to order sweet and sour chicken, but I guess they were all out.
 The waiter did warn that the Kung Pao was muy picante – actually, he spotted my tall gringa-ness right away and spoke to me in English… no matter how hard a try, I’ll always be really white (sigh).
 I did get a bit of spice, but next time I’ll ask for more picante.
-The shrimpsss in the fried noodles were surprisingly good as well, good consistency and not mushy / veiny like others I’ve tried… plump and really nicely cooked.
+The shrimps in the fried noodles were surprisingly good as well, al dente bite and not mushy nor veiny with a poop shoot like how most restaurants serve it.

 The other must orders: WHOLE fish, soup, and salt n peppa shrimp.
 Oh, and it’s one of the only places in Buenos Aires that has a small dim sum menu.